City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 Yes, Westminster's rental costs create extraordinary financial pressure for local residents, despite the borough's higher-than-average earnings.

-The pressure is most extreme in SW1 (Westminster) where rents reach £1,408 per week.
-For a household relying on one local income, tenants need to dedicate 102.14% of their earnings to rent alone - making it financially impossible without multiple incomes or external support.
+The pressure is most extreme in NW8 (St Johns Wood) where rents reach £1,256 per week.
+For a household relying on one local income, tenants need to dedicate 91.08% of their earnings to rent alone - making it extremely challenging even for high earners.

-W1 (Mayfair) and WC2 (Covent Garden) present similar challenges, with rental costs consuming 70.07% and 63.11% of mean income respectively.
-These levels put genuine strain on even well-paid professionals.
+W1 (Mayfair) and W2 (Bayswater) present similar challenges, with rental costs consuming 74.04% and 71.93% of mean income respectively.
+These levels put genuine strain on even well-paid professionals and people living here are likely earning way in excess of average earnings and/or come from generational wealth where housing budgets are no issue.

 Here's what residents face across Westminster for rental costs as a percentage of incomes: